Thursday, May 11, 2017

 Heretaunga-Tamatea received $100-million, based on a population of around 10,000 and a land area sold of a substantial part of one million hectares, based on 101 valid votes and no evidence of a tribal register.

-A total of $3-billion in financial redress has been paid out on the basis of fewer than 10,000 votes nationwide, and these payouts are touted as durable full and final settlements of historical grievances.
+A total of $3-billion in financial redress has been paid out on the basis of 27,569 valid votes nationwide, and these payouts are touted as durable full and final settlements of historical grievances.

 The National Party tries to claim that it is leading an effective and responsible government.
 Never has so much been given to so few with such fanfare.